-Microsoft Cognitive Services lets you tap into an ever-growing collection of powerful AI algorithms developed by experts in the fields of computer vision, speech, natural language processing, knowledge extraction, and web search.
+Microsoft Cognitive Services lets you tap into a growing collection of powerful AI algorithms developed by experts in the fields of computer vision, speech, natural language processing, knowledge extraction, and web search.
 The services simplify a variety of AI-based tasks, giving you a quick way to add state-of-the-art intelligence technologies to your bots with just a few lines of code.
 The APIs integrate into most modern languages and platforms.
 The APIs are also constantly improving, learning, and getting smarter, so experiences are always up to date.

 Intelligent bots respond as if they can see the world as people see it.
 They discover information and extract knowledge from different sources to provide useful answers, and, best of all, they learn as they acquire more experience to continuously improve their capabilities.